Correlation distances in social networks: Application

+The measure we study here is quite different to the degrees of influence observed by Refs.~\cite{C+F2007,C+F2009}.
+There, the authors study social networks evolving in time, and focus on correlations between node attributes besides degree, such as obesity and happiness.
+In contrast, we focus on degree correlations, in networks that have either been aggregated in time, or extracted at a snapshot in time.
+One exception, however, is the condensed matter \textit{arXiv} network, which we examine over multiple time periods; 1995-1999, 1995-2003 and 1995-2005~\cite{Newman2001}.
+Figure~\ref{fig:correlations}~(b) shows the degree-correlations $r$ versus distance $d$ for these time periods.
+They each have positive values of $r$ for $d = 1$, which become negative as as $d$ increases.
 Although our focus is on degree correlations, one may study correlations as a function of distance for arbitrary node attributes.
-The scientific coauthorship network, for instance, details the number of papers $p_i$ that author $i$ has published.
+The scientific coauthorship network, for instance, details the number of papers that node $i$ in the network has published.
 Studying correlations in this quantity provides a measure of the output assortativity of the collaboration network.
-These results are shown in Fig.~\ref{fig:correlations_papers}, where we plot output correlation $r_{p}$ as a function of distance $d$.
+These results are shown in Figure~\ref{fig:correlations_papers}, where we plot output correlation, between number of published papers, denoted $\rho_d$, versus the distance $d$.
 These are correlated initially among nearest neighbours, implying productive authors have productive coauthors, and unproductive authors have unproductive coauthors.
 Small but nonzero correlations exist at $d=2$ in the first two time-periods but are decorrelated for the final time point.
 For $d>2$, there are no positive correlations present.
 Therefore, on average, two authors three steps away from one another in this coauthorship network are unlikely to have a similar number of publications and this seems to become less similar as time goes on.
 At higher \(d\) values then, authors are more likely to have a different number of publications to their distant neighbours.